Graduate

 What sets Ole Miss Pharmacy Apart

 How are we different from other schools, you ask?
-The University of Mississippi is unique among public pharmacy colleges because the Bachelor of Science in Pharmaceutical Sciences degree is housed in the School of Pharmacy and is awarded to all pharmacy students upon completion of their first professional year.
+The University of Mississippi is unique among public pharmacy colleges because the Bachelor of Science in Pharmaceutical Sciences degree is housed in the School of Pharmacy and is awarded to all pharmacy students upon completion of their senior year.

 You heard that right!
 Earn your bachelor's degree while obtaining your Pharm.D.